t1g3r01/MH_TP1_ElwannasHIRI/README.md

 ## Build  [PSO](https://en.wikipedia.org/wiki/Particle_swarm_optimization) Algorithm
 Thanks to [Marco](https://github.com/marcoscastro/tsp_pso) who build the system with random values and no GUI.
 I added some sections to adabt the algorithm to accept data from files and show the excution process.

+### usage

+1. Download the data file.
+2. Count number of lines to be skipped
+3. Run the algorithm "python3 tsp.py"
+4. enter the number of cities
+5. Enter the number of line to be skipped
+6. Enter the file name.
+7. Watch the results.

 ### 1.1 Understanding how the  [PSO](https://en.wikipedia.org/wiki/Particle_swarm_optimization) algorithm works
 To get general idea about  algorithm I read these tutorials:
       1. [PSO Tutorial "swarmintelligence"](http://www.swarmintelligence.org/tutorials.php)